iwsif/Python_for_ETHICAL_HACKING/README.md

     Run pip3 install pynput(Module needed for keyboard listening!!)
     Extract the program by typing python3 + programs name or simply "./"  and programs name.
     Pass your email,your password,time to wait before sending another event to your gmail account.
-    This programs uses gmail stmp server(Turn off the security setting at your gmail account in order to receive events) Start program.*
+    This programs uses gmail stmp server(Turn off the security setting at your gmail account in order to receive events).
+    Start program.*

  _________________________________________________________________________________________________________________________________________________________________